RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 [Back to Top](#overview)

-**Important:** You need Enterprise Developer or Enterprise Developer for z Systems to debug applications as this feature is not supported in Enterprise Developer Connect.
+> **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to debug applications as this feature is not supported in Enterprise Developer Connect.

 **Starting the Server**

+If the enterprise server is not yet started, you should start it as follows:

 1. Click the Server Explorer tab in the IDE.

     If the tab is not visible, click **Window** \> **Show View** \> **Other**.
 Select **Rocket Software COBOL \> Server Explorer** and then click **OK**.

-2. In Server Explorer, right-click the **BANKDEMO** server, and then click **Start**.
+2. In Server Explorer, right-click the **BANKDEMO** server and select **Start**.

-    Wait until the server has started.
-If in the list of servers in Server Explorer BANKDEMO still has a red square next to it, right-click it, and click **Refresh**.
+    Wait until the server starts.
+If, in the list of servers in Server Explorer BANKDEMO still has a red square next to it, right-click it, and click **Refresh**.

 **Starting the Debugger**